ChiragRadhakrishna43-7/Mobile-Application-Development/README.md

 Libraries like JSON, Retrofit and Picasso were used to parse the response from the Spoonacular Server and appropriately display the recipe contents.

-The project was developed as part of the MAD Laboratory curriculum requirements for the 6th semester.
+The project was developed as part of the MAD Laboratory curriculum requirements for the 6th semester.</p>